-3. Hold up (or point to) the word "apple."
+3. Hold up (or point to) the word "silly."
 Pronounce the word and have the students say it with you several times while they look at the word.
 Then have the students use the word in a sentence.
 The sentence can be about the story or can simply be a sentence that uses the word correctly.
 For instance, you might say something like this:

-This word is APPLE.
-Do you remember how the apple fell into the hole in the story?
-Think of a sentence using the word "apple," for example, "An apple is a delicious fruit."
-Think of another sentence using the word "apple," perhaps one that has to do with the story.
+This word is SILLY.
+The title of our story is "The Silly Chicken."
+Think of a sentence using the word "silly," for example, "People who do ridiculous things are silly."
+Think of another sentence using the word "silly," perhaps one that has to do with the story.